 Tamil is the only language that is also personified as a god.
 Tamil Thai temple in Karaikudi, Tamil Nadu is considered the deified personification of the Tamil language as a mother.

 Tamil is one of the richest and oldest languages in the world.
 No one can understand Indian culture fully without studying Tamil and Tamil culture.
 It is on par with Sanskrit, Greek, Hebrew, Chinese, and Latin in its richness.

-The history of the Tamil language divided into three periods, namely –
+The history of the Tamil language is divided into three periods, namely –

 (1) Early Tamil, comprising the period between the sixth century before and the sixth century after Christ.
 The earliest inscription of Tamil writing can be found from the 15th century BCE.

 (2) Medieval Tamil, between the sixth century and the twelfth century.
-The Medieval Tamil period The struggle for predominance between Hinduism on the one hand and Buddhism and Jainism The literature of this epoch consists of hymns to Siva and Vishnu The Tamil grammar during this period were VIRASOLIYAM, Nambi’s AHAPPORUL and NEMINADAM.
+The Medieval Tamil period The struggle for predominance between Hinduism on the one hand and Buddhism and Jainism The literature of this epoch consists of hymns to Siva and Vishnu The Tamil grammar during this period was VIRASOLIYAM, Nambi’s AHAPPORUL, and NEMINADAM.

 (3) Modern Tamil, from the twelfth century down to the present day.